-I am an experienced psychotherapist working in private practice and based in the Bloomsbury and King’s Cross / Camden areas of central London.
+I am an experienced psychotherapist working in private practice.
+My practice is based in the Bloomsbury and King’s Cross / Camden areas of central London.
 I work online as well as offering face to face therapy.

 Living and working with people facing difficulties has always been part of my life.
 So my therapy practice is grounded in compassion for the suffering of others.
 Life can get better.
 Emotional healing is possible.